rejsafranko/portfolio/README.md

-# Portfolio

-A brief overview of my professional, academic and personal projects.
+*A brief overview of my professional, academic and personal projects.*

 ## Professional Projects